nschoe/nschoeslabs/articles/2016-05-26-Docker-Taming-the-Beast-Part-1.md

 You thought I had forgotten?
 We haven't been avoiding namespaces, actually we have been laying the bricks to understanding them.
 Keep in mind everything we have seen about child and parent processes, and the init process as it will be useful in a minute.

 Now, there is something you and I have been doing for some time now and which will be crucial to understanding Docker containers and isolation.
 We have launched several terminals and several programs (like `tail` for instance).
 Then we have run `ps` which allowed us to **observe** (I should say "spy on", really) other processes.
-And with `kill` we have, well, killed other processes.
+And with `kill` we have, well... killed other processes.

 And believe it or not, this is the key to understand all that: we have made processes _interact with each other_.
-Which is fabulous because it allowed us to do everything and which is a disaster, because it means that if we have some process that we want to have running, others could kill it, or inspect it.
+Which is fabulous because it allowed us to do everything but it is also a disaster, because it means that if we have some process that we want to have running, others could kill it, or inspect it.
 And this is the **opposite** of isolation!

 Well, all of this is possible, because all of these processes run in the _same namespace_.
 To put it simply, we can consider that a namespace is an init tree.
 Here, we have one `init` process, which is the (more or less distant) parent of every other processes running: it defines one namespace.
 One key concept of Docker and process containerization in general is to create _separate namespaces_.